djones36/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+You would use class components voer functional components because that is what your job requires and how their app is built. but you will also use class components because you get access to the react lifecycle methods extended off of the react component.

 - [ ] Name three lifecycle methods and their purposes.

+ComponentDidMount: is a method available only for one time when the component mounts to the DOM.
+ComponentWillReceiveProps: is a mothod invoke as soon as props are updated before a new render.
+ComponentDidUpdate: is a method called after rendering.

 - [ ] What is the purpose of a custom hook?

+The purpose of custom hooks is to allow the Dev to create meaningful logic that can be reused throughout the app.
+Resusing the same hook will save time and make your code cleaner.

 - [ ] Why is it important to test our apps?

+We test our apps to find bugs in the code.
+Testing the code often can help use trust the code and understand when a change has broken it.

 ## Project Set Up